FirelyTeam/firely-docs/forge/forgeLaunch.rst

 This allows you to launch Forge programmatically, from other applications.
 You can launch the application from code in different ways:

-- directly, via the main executable Forge.exe
+- Directly, via the main executable ``Forge.exe``

-  First, you need to determine the installation folder that contains the main executable "Forge.exe".
+  First, you need to determine the installation folder that contains the main executable ``Forge.exe``.
   Unfortunately, the ClickOnce installer deploys the application to a personalized AppData subfolder that is hard to find.
-  However you can locate the installation folder via the Forge Options menu, command "Open application folder".
+  However you can locate the installation folder via the Forge Options menu, command ``Open application folder``.

-- indirectly, via the start menu shortcut
+- Indirectly, via the start menu shortcut

-  You can also launch the start menu shortcut created by the ClickOnce installer from code.
+  You can also launch the start menu ``.appref-ms`` shortcut created by the ClickOnce installer from code.
   The start menu shortcut is always created in a fixed location with the following path: ::

 	%APPDATA%\Microsoft\Windows\Start Menu\Programs\Firely\Firely FHIR Tools\Forge for HL7 FHIR STU3.appref-ms

-  Alternatively, you can create or generate an ".appref-ms" shortcut in a well-known location.
+  Alternatively, you can create or generate an ``.appref-ms`` shortcut in a well-known location.
   The shortcut is a single-line text file with the following contents: ::

 	http://downloads.simplifier.net/forge/stu3/Forge.application#Forge.application, Culture=neutral, PublicKeyToken=d35f0fdbb3d5e195, processorArchitecture=msil